 The building was made fire-safe in just 10 days, and the whole process took just 18 weeks with the project being completed on time, on budget and with minimal disruption to residents without the need to decant.

-Appointing d+b facades under a design & build contract with only high-level Employer’s Requirements of performance and appearance, LBH were able to have a clearly defined, singularly responsible party for the works, and a clear path of re-course in the unlikely event of further remediation being required.
-LBH’s role became one of due diligence and oversight, acting as a Clerk of Works to ensure they were comfortable with d+b facades’ prices and proposals and progress.
+Appointing design build facades under a design & build contract with only high-level Employer’s Requirements of performance and appearance, LBH were able to have a clearly defined, singularly responsible party for the works, and a clear path of re-course in the unlikely event of further remediation being required.
+LBH’s role became one of due diligence and oversight, acting as a Clerk of Works to ensure they were comfortable with design build facades’ prices and proposals and progress.